Generic

 injected, tell your doctor immediately.

-As such it is better to keep away from people who are sick
+it is better to keep away from people who are sick during your treatment

-side effects of oxaliplatin .
-So it is better to avoid eating or
+effects of oxaliplatin .
+So it is better to avoid eating or drinking

-drinking anything colder than room temperature or touch any cold
+anything colder than room temperature or touch any cold objects or go

 Side effects